contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Help the ward council develop and implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
 * Instruct ward temple and family history consultants.
 Coordinate their efforts to help members with temple and family history work.
 * Work with the ward mission leader and the missionaries to help those learning the gospel, new members, and returning members engage in temple and family history work.
-* [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Where applicable, assign ward temple and family history consultants to serve in the family history center (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-family-history-centers)).
+* [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Where applicable, assign ward temple and family history consultants to serve in the FamilySearch center (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

 ### 25.2.4 Ward Temple and Family History Consultants